Jay-Nepal/Discord-Message-to-Google-Sheets/README.md

  12. In the "Keys" tab, click on "Add Key" > "Create new key",
  13. Select Key type as "JSON" and then create!

-Following these steps will download a .json file which should be renamed to cred.json and moved to the same folder as `index.js` of the bot.
+Following these steps will download a .json file.
+Copy paste its content to line number 9 (and share the SpreadSheet file to `client_email` in the creds)

-From Step 11 above, copy the email address and share the Google Sheet file with the email address.
-Add this email address as an editor to the Google Sheet that you wish to use with this bot.

 ## Running the bot

-After you have configured the necessary information, you can run the bot by running this command on a terminal (e.g. command prompt on windows) with

-    node --experimental-json-modules index.js

-Make sure to navigate to the folder location where you have the index.js file through the terminal first!
+After following steps above, install necessary packages listed in requirements.txt and then run the python file!